Beginners Guide: Realistic Pencil Drawing

 Brightness values play a crucial role in creating the illusion of depth and three-dimensional forms on a two-dimensional surface.

-The amount of pressure applied with a pencil determines the brightness value.
+For any type of pencil, the amount of pressure applied while drawing determines the brightness value.
 More pressure will create a darker value and less pressure will create a lighter value.

 Sharp pencils are suitable for small details.
 For smooth transitions, sometimes, it is useful to use non-sharp pencils.